ferrocene/ferrocene/ferrocene/doc/user-manual/src/targets/index.rst

 For any of the following reasons, the target is not quality managed or qualified:

-* The Ferrocene test suite may not successfully execute on the target.
+* Some tests present within the Ferrocene test suite may not pass on the target.
 * Some or all of the Ferrocene test suite does not yet execute on the target.
 * An appropriate virtualization target for testing has not been identified.
 * Improved support for the target has not been requested.